 - Ensure that the Don't send to Unengaged contacts box is checked.
 This will prevent the email from being sent to contacts with low engagement even if they are enrolled in your workflow.

-Emails that have been sent or saved for automation using the graymail suppression feature will indicate Yes under Exclude unengaged contacts? on the email details page.
+Emails that have been sent or saved for automation using the graymail suppression feature will indicate Enabled under Don't send to contacts with low engagement in the email details.

 You can see which contacts were excluded from a specific email send using the graymail suppression feature by clicking the Recipients tab on the email details screen and selecting Not Sent, and then looking for the recipients labeled as unengaged.

 A contact will be categorized as unengaged if they meet one of the following criteria:

 - Have never opened a marketing email from you and has not opened the last 11 emails you've sent them.

 - Has previously opened a marketing email from you but has not opened the last 16 emails you've sent them.

 Clicking the Unengaged contacts link in the Recipients tab of the email editor will bring you to a smart list of contacts who meet the criteria above.
 There may be quite a few contacts who end up being excluded from your sends.
 This does not mean that they are ineligible.
 Instead, it's a great opportunity to create a re-engagement campaign to connect with these recipients again and potentially convert them into customers in the future.
 Check out this HubSpot project for more detailed steps on how to make your re-engagement campaign successful, and read more about how to optimize your emails for better engagement here.